learnk8s/learnk8s.io/src/k8bit/content.md

 The same number can be used to retrieve the state of the cluster in a given point in time.

-You could list all the Pods when the `resourceVersion` number `12031` with:
+You could list all the Pods from the `resourceVersion` number `12031` with:

 ```terminal|command=1|title=bash
 curl localhost:8001/api/v1/pods?resourceVersion=12031